 High index lenses are made of a type of plastic that bends light more than standard CR39 lenses.
 As a result, it can be made thinner and lighter, resulting in more cosmetically appealing and comfortable-to-wear glasses.

-If you have any queries contact us.
+If you have any queries selecting your lenses contact us.